Layout of the SDG online platform

 Comparison of SDG and DNS indicators

-Approximately half of the DNS indicators are similar or congruent with SDG indicators.
-Furthermore, both indicator sets are structured according to the 17 Goals of the UN agenda 2030, since the DNS represents the national implementation ofGerman Sustainable Development Strategy is aimed at implementing the global agenda. at the national level.
+About half of the DNS- indicators are similar to or congruent with the SDG- indicators.
+Both sets of indicators are also structured according to the 17 goals of the United Nations 2030 Agenda, as the DNS represents the national implementation ofGerman Sustainable Development Strategy is aimed at implementing the global agenda. at the national level.
 More information on the DNSGerman strategy can be found in the “Useful information“ section „Interesting Facts“ andunder DNS.

-Figure 3: Position of the direct link to similar or congruent indicators of the UN Sustainable Development Goals and the German Sustainable Development Strategy (as of July 2020)
+Fig. 3: Position of the direct link to similar or congruent indicators of the UN Sustainable Development Goals and the German Sustainable Development Strategy (as of July 2020)